Climbing shoe: Rounded

+Shoe types

+Modern climbing shoes are typically subdivided into three different profiles based on their shape: neutral, moderate, and aggressive.

+Neutral

+Neutral shoes, similar to everyday sneakers, feature a flatter outer sole that allows the foot to rest flat during use.
+According to REI, this style of shoe is best fitted for beginner climbers because of comfortability.
+More experienced climbers may also use neutral shoes to climb longer routes.

+Moderate

+Slightly more downturned than the neutral shoe, moderate shoes have a cambered (curved) toe box.
+They typically have a thinner sole and stickier rubber than neutral shoes.
+This enables climbers to climb different types of routes, including slab, crack, slight overhangs, and multi-pitch.

+Aggressive

+Aggressive shoes feature a stronger downturn than moderate shoes.
+This style of shoe is often the most painful to wear for climbers due to its strong curve and heel tension.
+According to REI, they are shaped asymmetrically to allow for climbers to place greater weight on their big toe in footwork techniques.
+Aggressive shoes, similar to moderate shoes, have thin soles and sticky rubber, giving climbers greater sensitivity in their feet.

 Fit

 Climbing shoes fit very closely to support the foot and allow the climber to use small footholds effectively.
 Most climbers forgo socks in order to achieve a more precise fit.
 Climbers will typically wear shoes in a way that sometimes uncomfortably constricts their feet.
-A smaller size allows the toes to be at the front of the shoe, preventing it from shifting inside the shoe and can allow the climber to generate more force.
+A smaller size allows the toes to be at the front of the shoe, preventing it from shifting inside the shoe, and can allow the climber to generate more force.
 As a result of their tightness, most climbing shoes, particularly the more aggressive or technical styles, are uncomfortable when properly fitted.

 Because pointed shoes may cause the toes to not reach the front of the shoe, this can lead to the use of smaller shoes.
 Depending on the material of the upper, the shoes may can stretch up to an additional two sizes, which can encourage climbers to buy shoes that are even smaller than they typically would.

-The tight fit of climbing shoes have raised concerns about the impact on climbers' feet.
+The tight fit of climbing shoes has raised concerns about the impact on climbers' feet.
 Foot pain or discomfort as a result of tight shoes is a common complaint among climbers.
 Given their stiff nature, the foot can be compressed while wearing climbing shoes, and chronic injuries and deformities, like hallux valgus and achilles tendinitis, can occur with long-term usage of overly-tight shoes.

+Uses

+The modern climbing shoe's features leverage a climber's ability to use their feet more technically.

+Edging

+Edging is a footwork technique where climbers rely on their toes to step on smaller surfaces.
+Shoes that are downturned aggressively and have a pointed toe allow the climber to utilize their feet on smaller foot holds.
+The stiffer the sole of the shoe, the more pressure a climber is able to put on their toes.